 Alma Thomas, 1972

-In the painting Launch Pad, ascending streaks of pure color convey the heart-stopping moment when the Apollo 11 crew lifted off on its historic mission to the moon in 1969.
+In Launch Pad, ascending streaks of pure color convey the heart-stopping moment when the Apollo 11 crew lifted off on its historic mission to the moon in 1969.
 The painting vibrates and it is loud.
 “When I paint outer space, I am with the astronauts,” explained Thomas.
 Her striking juxtaposition of colors echoes the luminous hues of rocket ignition.

 Her paintings are expert abstractions, Tachiste in style and faultless in their handling of color.
 One wonders at the amazing ease with which Alma Thomas, a woman born in the horse-and-buggy days, embraced total abstraction.